fkooman/php-oauth-as/README.md

 # SELinux
 The install script already takes care of setting the file permissions of the `data/` directory to allow Apache to write to the directory.
-If you want to use the BrowserID authentication plugin you also need to give Apache permission to access the network.
-These permissions can be given by using `setsebool` as root:
+If you want to use the Mozilla Persona authentication plugin you also need to give Apache permission to access the network.
+These permissions can be given by using `setsebool` as
+root:

     $ sudo setsebool -P httpd_can_network_connect=on